brianrbrenner/Lox-AST/README.md

-# Lox Interpreter
+# CLOX
-An Interpreter for the Lox programming language written in C++.
+A speedy interpreter for the Lox programming language.